Pontifical Catholic University of Chile

-Pontifical Catholic University of Chile has a strong and long-standing rivalry with Universidad de Chile, as they are both widely recognized as the most traditional and prestigious in the country, and one is Catholic and the other, secular.
+Pontifical Catholic University of Chile has a strong and long-standing rivalry with the Universidad de Chile, as they are both widely recognized as the most traditional and prestigious in the country, and one is Catholic and the other, secular.
 This rivalry also translates to sports, especially football.

 Campuses

 UC Chile has four campuses in Santiago and one campus in Villarrica.
 The campuses in Santiago are: